CodeRreaper69/Speech-recognition-using-linux/README.md

    ./text_to_speech.sh
    ```

-   Follow the prompts to input text, rate of speech, and pitch rate.
+   Follow the prompts to input text with underscore( _ ) instead of space ( e.g - "hello_world", instead of "hello world" , rate of speech, and pitch rate.

 ## Lessons and Achievements